The Occupation

-The Occupation is a single-player adventure video game developed by White Paper Games and released on PlayStation 4, Xbox One, and Microsoft Windows on 5 March 2019.
-The game takes place in a single government building, in real-time over four hours.
+The Occupation is a single-player adventure video game developed by White Paper Games and released on PlayStation 4, Xbox One and Microsoft Windows on 5 March 2019.
+The game takes place in a single government building, over four hours of real time.
 The game advances with or without input from the player, but almost all in-game actions can affect the game's story.

-The game is set in late 1987 within the same universe as White Paper Games' first title Ether One.
+The game is set in late 1987, within the same universe as White Paper Games' first title Ether One.

+The game was written by Nathaniel-Jorden Apostol, being co-written and edited by Pete Bottomley.
+Apostol was also the lead audio designer and composer, as well as voicing the character Charles Bowman, the game's central antagonist.
+Other notable voice actors on the game include Ben Britton, Ally Murphy, David McCallion, Jay Britton and Amelia Tyler.

 Gameplay

-The game does not have a health bar or energy system, when the game needs to punish the player it does so by using up the player's time, for example if a player is caught doing something they should not, they are taken to a security office and lose 15 minutes of game time, which shortens the time available to achieve the main aim of the game, obtaining knowledge.
+The game does not have a traditional health bar or energy system.
+If the player is caught doing something they should not, they are taken to a security office and lose 15 minutes, which shortens the time available to achieve the main objective of the game.

 Plot

-Prior to the start of the game; a terrorist attack has killed 23 people and led the British Government to create The Union Act, a "controversial act which threatens the civil liberties of the British population."
+Prior to the start of the game, a terrorist attack has killed 23 people and led the British government to create the Union Act, a "controversial act which threatens the civil liberties of the British population."

-The game's plot starts at 3:27 PM on 24 October 1987.
-The player character is a journalist that is researching The Union Act, players have freedom of choice on how to act; become a whistle blowing journalist fighting against the act, or do nothing as the game progresses on its own.
+The game's plot starts at 3:27 PM on 24 October 1987, with the player character being a journalist that is researching the Union Act.
+Players have freedom of choice on how to act; whether it is becoming a whistle-blowing journalist fighting against the act, or doing nothing as the game progresses on its own.

 Development

-The game was developed on Unreal 4 and uses dynamic artificial intelligence, which combines scripted activities for the in-game characters, along with deviations to their normal routine based on their in-game requirements or interactions.
-The developers illustrated this by explaining the actions of a character called Dan, a Scottish Muslim who is a "towering bald man who screams security", he breaks his usual desk based routine, because of his need to pray at certain times, creating a circumstance that the player can take advantage of should they wish.
+The game was developed on Unreal 4 and uses dynamic artificial intelligence, which combines scripted activities for the in-game characters along with deviations to their normal routine based on their in-game requirements or interactions.
+The developers illustrated this by explaining the actions of a character called Dan, a Scottish Muslim who is a "towering bald man who screams security".
+He breaks his usual desk-based routine because of his need to pray at certain times, creating a circumstance that the player can take advantage of should they wish.